 What don’t I like – well, there are a few issues, and this may just be a result of making the transition from the KX3 as well as having a TS-590SG in the Shack.
 Sure, there will be differences – but just what stands out as being a bit “meh”?

 - Cooling Fan – it starts up quickly (voltage surge) and is a fair bit noiser than the (pair of) fans in my TS-590SG.
 It also comes on immediately during TX – there doesn’t seem to be a time or temperature threshold (that I’ve noticed yet).
-Personally, I’d favour a “min TX time” threshold which is overridden by a temperature sensor – so that even during brief “599 TU” exchanges, if the radio is hot, the fan comes on to deal with it.
-I’m aware of the “CPU” fan mod – but with the radio being used almost exclusively /P, I’m not sure it’s going to be a problem for me.
-It’s a very light radio (compared to the 590) – which gave me some initial concern over it being suitable for long indoor sessions on something like PSK/RTTY.
+Personally, I’d favour a “min TX time” threshold which is overridden by a temperature sensor – so during brief “599 TU” exchanges, it won’t come on unless the the radio temperature is above a certain threshold.
+I’m aware of the “CPU” fan mod – but the suggested fan (Noctua NF-A8) doesn’t push as much air as the stock fan.

 - TX/RX QSK Relay – Far noisier than the TS-590SG and annoying if you’re not wearing headphones.
 As I’ll be using this radio when /P, I don’t think it’ll be an issue for me so much.

 - Lack of quick access to a tuning carrier – You have to enter a multi-layer menu and switch from paddle to key in order to get a constant carrier from the radio for tuning purposes.
-There’s also the option of using a push-button attached to the Molex “Tuner” socket.
-With the 590, you can assign this function to the PF A/B buttons and easily re-tune.
+There is the option of using a push-button attached to the Molex “Tuner” socket but it would have been nice if Icom had offered something a little more user-friendly – especially given that the internal ATU is not a wide-ranging one.
+With the TS-590SG, you can assign the “tune” function to one of the PF A/B buttons.

 Driving the 7300

 I’d say that it’s easy to drive – especially as the menus are large+clear.
 However, it is often the “long press” of buttons which take you to the relevant settings, eg: if you press the VOX/BK-IN button it’ll toggle through Semi Break-In, Full Break-In and Off.
 If you hold the button down you’ll get the “hang-time delay” setting.
-Same with the Noise Blanker+Reduction buttons.
+Same with the Noise Blanker+Reduction buttons which offer the settings menu for each.

-I like that is has a 3-stack VFO per band.
-This means that you can toggle through CW, Data and SSB sections of the band with ease and without having to spin the VFO dial, change modes/filter settings etc.
+The Stacked VFO makes life much easier for a multimode operator like myself.
+With each press of the same MHz (Band) button, you can cycle through CW, Data and SSB sections of the bands with ease, eg: without having to spin the VFO dial, change modes/filter settings etc.

 Display : Spectrum/Waterfall